The International Investigations Review: Portugal

 Year in review

-For instance, in the E-toupeira case, the criminal liability of Benfica SAD (a Portuguese football club) was dropped, because the court ruled that the individual offender did not occupy a leadership position within the company and that the offence had not been committed on behalf of the company nor was it committed for its benefit or interest.
-The court also ruled that the company did not violate any surveillance or control duties, through someone occupying a position of leadership, pursuant to Article 11 of the Portuguese Criminal Code.
+For instance, in the E-toupeira case, the criminal liability of Benfica SAD (a Portuguese football club) was dropped, because the court found that the individual offender did not occupy a leadership position within the company and that the offence had not been committed on behalf of the company nor was it committed for its benefit or interest.
+The court also held that the company did not violate any surveillance or control duties, through someone occupying a position of leadership, pursuant to Article 11 of the Criminal Code.

 Conclusions and outlook